dukeeagle/DZIGA.jl/docs/src/final_writeup.md

 In the canonical dataset given for this challenge, we are asked to plan for 8 cars traveling across the streets of Paris for 54000 seconds (15 hours).

 DZIGA.jl is a Julia package that can solve this challenge through the function `DZIGA.greedy_planner(city::City)`.
 This input `City` struct and output `Solution` struct come from Guillaume Dalle's [HashCode2014.jl](https://github.com/gdalle/HashCode2014.jl) package.
+See the full docs here.

 ## DZIGA's greedy planning algorithm